 A weekday program that is fun for the whole family!
 For all ages; fee: $5/family.
 Preregistration required.

-For ages 18 months to 3 years with an accompanying adult; fee: $2/child.
+A half-hour weekday program for children ages 18 months to 3 years old, with an accompanying adult; fee: $2/child.
 Preregistration is required.

 Preschool children with accompanying adult(s) discover the natural world through stories, hands-on nature activities, games, crafts and guided outdoor exploration.
 Meet at the Park Pavilion.
 For ages 3–5 with an accompanying adult.
 Fee: $4 for each program or 3 programs for $10.
 Preregistration is required.